 In July the boat goes to Ireland to take part in the Glandore Boat festival.
 So the August post will have some photos and film from that.
 The rest of the post will detail all the rest of Steps of building the gandelow (not mentioned so far).
 Plus there’s a lot of things that have been learned along the way that I’d like to mention.

 This months post is a short one with more detail to follow in June.
-I have now finished the planking and started on the internal ribs.
+I have now finished the sheer planking (Step 5) and started on the internal ribs (Step 6).
 Plus there has been time spent on cutting and shaping timber ready for the final Steps of the build.
-The oars have been turned on the lathe and planed to their final shape and varnished.
+The oars have been turned on the lathe and planed to their final shape, varnished and the bottom edge epoxied for strength (Step 8).
 The ‘A-frames’ have been removed so it really is looking very good as you can see.

 Figure 30 - The sheer plank screwed in place at the bow and fully nailed.